Go Birding At

 Diet: Small insects, fruit, nectar

 Verdins are a small bird that is a dull gray with a yellow face and chesnut shoulder.
 Their call is a clear tschep and rapid chip notes.
 Their song is a three-note whistle, tee tyew too, with the second note higher.
+View this beautiful bird in the Roosevelt Lake area on your next birding trip.

 White-crowned Sparrow